-From Safa, make your way towards Marwah.
-Between Safa and Marwah, you will encounter two sets of green fluorescent lights, approximately 50 metres apart, which indicate the distance that Hajar ran in order to get to higher ground.
+From Safa, make your way towards Marwa.
+Between Safa and Marwa, you will encounter two sets of green fluorescent lights approximately 50 metres apart, which indicate the distance that Hajar ran in order to get to higher ground.
 These two markers are known as Milayn al-Akhdharayn (the two green mileposts).
-Between these two lights, men should run at a medium pace while women should remain at walking pace.
+Between these two lights, it is Sunnah for men to run at a medium pace while women should continue normally.

 There is no fixed Dhikr or Dua that has been prescribed to be read during Sa’i, so you may recite any prayers or supplications of your choice and send Salawat upon the Prophet ﷺ.

-Upon reaching the hill of Marwah, face the direction of the Kaaba, raise your hands in supplication and repeat the same supplications you recited at Safa.
+Upon reaching the hill of Marwa, face the direction of the Kaaba, raise your hands in supplication and repeat the same supplications you recited at Safa.

 This completes one lap of Sa’i.
 Returning back to Safa is considered a second lap.

 Repeat this procedure until you have completed seven laps, at which point you should be at the hill of Marwa.